Jolina Magdangal: 2000–2013: Career expansion

-In film, Magdangal took hiatus throughout the 2010s during which she made no films other than the limited-release independent film Agawan Base (2011).
+2014–present: Continued success

-November 2014, Magdangal started taping episodes for her next television series FlordeLiza (2015), premiered January 2015, indicating her return to ABS-CBN after 12 years with GMA Network.
+By November 2014, Magdangal started taping episodes for her next television series FlordeLiza (2015), premiered January 2015, indicating her return to ABS-CBN after 12 years with GMA Network.
 Reuniting with Marvin Agustin and Director Wenn Deramas, Magdangal played a mistress role, a first in her acting career.
 The series was a moderate success in viewing figures, coming from a single digit ratings in its pilot week to a stable double digits during its run and out-rating its competition in its final airings.; a critical success, it was extended to a month and was nominated Best Daytime Drama Series in the 29th PMPC Star Awards for Television with Magdangal nominated in the Best Drama Actress category.

 In 2015, Magdangal appeared in the first season of Your Face Sounds Familiar (2015) as a performer-impersonator.
 Of the 12 week competition, she won two performances; her impersonations of Cher and Manny Pacquiao.
 A music icon herself, she was also impersonated by co-performer Melai Cantiveros in the same season, Onyok Pineda in the Kids Edition and by Vivoree Esclito in the third season.
 Despite failing to enter the final four stage of the competition, Magdangal was acknowledged by critics as a deserving finalist with entertainment writer Nestor U. Torre of the Philippine Daily Inquirer saying "[Magdangal] is, aside from being gifted and versatile in her own right, a star.
 Of all of the tilt's eight 'celebrity' impersonators, only [Magdangal] has ever made it to certifiable major and consistent star status.
 [She] has 'carried' many a TV and film production, so she has the stellar 'K' and 'cred' [others] have yet to attain."